Music in VIenna - statue of Johann Strauss

 Vienna Concerts

-You can’t walk far in Vienna without seeing ads for music concerts, particularly those organized for tourists and featuring Mozart and Strauss (and occasionally Beethoven, Schubert, and Haydn).
-When I go to Vienna, I check the current concert listings.
-If I’m lucky, I might get to catch a performance by the Vienna Boys Choir or the Vienna Philharmonic.
-Following are descriptions of two concerts I enjoyed during a recent trip to Vienna.
+You can’t walk far without seeing ads for music concerts, particularly those organized for tourists and, as mentioned earlier, mostly featuring music by Mozart and Strauss (and occasionally Beethoven, Schubert, and Haydn).
+Check the current concert listings.

 Find concert listings on the Vienna Sightseeing website.

-The Sala Terrena (#11) is a lovely old and rather small room next to a monastery in the centre of Vienna.
+The Sala Terrena (#11) is a small concert hall next to a monastery in the centre of Vienna.
 Mozart lived in the building for about two months when he first came to the city as a young man.
 The room is frescoed from floor to ceiling with a cacophony of Italian Baroque splendor.
 You’ll see lots of fruit, cherubs, roses, urns, and even a leopard.

-I chose the Sala Terrena concert rather than one of the flashier Mozart-Strauss concerts because Schubert was on the programme.
-Schubert makes a guest appearance in A Woman of Note, so I owed it to my imagination to hear his music played at least once in Vienna.
+I chose the Sala Terrena concert rather than one of the flashier tourist concerts because Schubert was on the programme.
+Schubert makes a guest appearance in A Woman of Note, so I owed it to my imagination to hear his music played at least once in his home town.

 Alas, ‘twas not to be.
-The programme was changed to include the American Quartet by Dvorak and string quartets by Mozart and Haydn.
-The performances were fantastic, so I had no complaints.
+The programme was changed to include the American Quartet by Dvorak and some Hadyn string quartets.
+Fortunately, the performances were fantastic, so I had no complaints.

 Despite my best efforts, my eyelids drooped, and my head started that awful bobbing thing that happens when you desperately fight falling asleep.
 What if I pitched face-first into the violinist’s lap?
 She might not appreciate the interruption.

-In my defense, I defy any jet-lagged music lover to sit through a Mozart adagio without succumbing to the temptation to close one’s eyes and drift.
-In the interval, I chatted with a young woman from Japan who was studying art in Florence.
-I love traveling!
+In my defense, I defy any jet-lagged music lover to sit through an adagio without succumbing to the temptation to close one’s eyes and drift.
+In the intermission, I chatted with a young woman from Japan who was studying art in Florence.
+I love how traveling can connect you with people, including local artists and artisans, from all over the world.

 The concert was a success, and I drifted out into the heaving mass of tourists and locals thronging the Stephansplatz.
 If I hadn’t been alone, I would have hung around for awhile to enjoy a slice of strudel and a glass of wine in the shadow of the floodlit cathedral.
 Instead, I let the atmosphere wash over me for about ten minutes and then caught the tram back to my apartment.